MystenLabs/sui/doc/src/wallet.md

 #### Add existing accounts to `wallet.conf` manually.

-If you have existing key pair from an old wallet config, you can copy the account address manually to the new `wallet.conf`'s accounts section, and add the keypair to the keystore file, you won't be able to mutate objects if the account key is missing from the keystore.
+If you have an existing key pair from an old wallet config, you can copy the account address manually to the new `wallet.conf`'s accounts section, and add the key pair to the keystore file; you won't be able to mutate objects if the account key is missing from the keystore.

 Restart the Sui wallet after the modification; the new accounts will appear in the wallet if you query the addresses.